500 years after Martin Luther's excommunication: A chance for ecumenical Christianity | DW | 03.01.2021

 For Gundlach, the events surrounding the Diet of Worms "are of great relevance to Church history and the history of the Reformation.
 With regard to modern ecumenism, we are grateful that the disputes of the past have been overcome."
 He went on to say that the ecumenical movement had made great contributions to mutual understanding and reconciliation in recent years through constructive theological deliberations.

-Hans-Georg Link, the Evangelical priest who has devoted so many decades to ecumenism, warns, however: "Without eliminating the issues of the excommunication and the designation as Antichrist, a closer community between the Evangelical and Catholic Churches is unthinkable.
+Hans-Georg Link, the Protestant priest who has devoted so many decades to ecumenism, warned, however: "Without eliminating the issues of the excommunication and the designation as Antichrist, a closer community between the Evangelical and Catholic churches is unthinkable.
 The year 2021, 500 years after the schism, would be a good juncture for officials on both sides to draw a line under the dispute."

 The ball is now on both sides of the court at once.
-Both the Pope in Rome and the Lutheran World Federation in Geneva must move toward each other.
+Both the pope in Rome and the Lutheran World Federation in Geneva must move toward each other.
 Meanwhile in Germany, where it all began, the Churches are planning — to the extent that existing dogmatic regulations allow it — to hold a joint open-air service on Sunday, April 18 on the market square in Worms, under the motto "Here I Stand."
-The service will be led by the head of the German Evangelical bishops, Heinrich Bedford-Strohm and the head of the German Catholic bishops, Georg Bätzing.
+The service will be led by the chair of the Council of the German Evangelical Church, Heinrich Bedford-Strohm, and the head of the German Catholic Bishops' Conference, Georg Bätzing.

 This text was translated from German.